Igors78/Testing-linter/README.md

 ### Prerequisites

-- Any PC or device with internet connection and ability to use command line terminal
+- Any PC or device with an internet connection and ability to use the command line terminal

 ### Setup